ZhangFengshun/OnlineDocs/docs/理论推导/曲线坐标系下的NS方程.md

 ## The full transformation

 In the full transformation approach both the independent variables are transformed in generalized curvilinear coordinates.
-The fully transformed governing equations read as follows \cite{ge2007numerical}:
+The fully transformed governing equations read as follows[1]:

 $$
 \begin{equation}